nus-cs2103/website-base/admin/tp-tasks-fragment.md

 </panel>
 <p/>
 {% if cs2103 %}
+During the feature freeze, you will not be allowed to tweak even things such as error messages.
 The panel below gives some details on the feature-freeze that will be imposed in {{ version_final }}, to prepare you in advance:

 <panel header="Admin {{ icon_embedding }} tP → **{{ version_final }} (extract) → More details on the feature freeze**" minimized>